 Coastal Bathroom Lighting

-I hope we inspired you with our coastal bathroom makeover!
+I hope we inspired you with our beach theme bathroom makeover!
 Be sure to check out the other One Room Challenge participants for more inspiration!